BIMSBbioinfo/janggu/docs/tutorial.rst

 ^^^^^^^^^^^^^^^
 The :class:`Cover` can be utilized to fetch different kinds of coverage data from commonly used data formats, including BAM, BIGWIG, BED and GFF.
-Regardless of the input file format the coverage tracks are stored as a 4D array with dimensions corresponding to :code:`(region, region_length, strand, condition)`.
+Coverage data is stored as a 4D array with dimensions corresponding to :code:`(region, region_length, strand, condition)`.

 The :class:`Cover` offers the following feature:

-1. Strand-specific sequence extraction, if strandedness information is available in the bed_file
+1. Strand-specific sequence extraction.
 2. :class:`Cover` can be loaded from one or more input files.
 Then the each condition dimension is associated with an input file.
-3. Dataset access from disk via the hdf5 option for large datasets.
+3. Coverage data can be accessed from disk via the hdf5 option for large datasets.

-Moreover, additional features are available depending on the input file format (see References).
+Additional features are available depending on the input file format.

 The following examples illustrate how to instantiate :class:`Cover`.